Writing 1000 books competition organized by Ministry of Education and National Library of Sri Lanka. Click here for more details.

 Mr. Sampath Weragoda

-New assignments for grade 3 and 4 students and first term test papers of 2020 for grade 10 and 11 are available now on web site.
+New assignments and first term test papers of 2020 for grade 10 and 11 are available now on web site.

 Click here to download Assignments.